Assam Police

 The Assam Police is the law enforcement agency for the state of Assam in India.
-A regular police force was initiated in Assam by the British after the Treaty of Yandaboo to maintain the law and order.
+The regular police force was initiated in Assam by the British after the Treaty of Yandaboo to maintain the law and order.
 It functions under the Department of Home Affairs, Assam.
 The headquarters of Assam Police is situated at Ulubari in the state capital Guwahati.

 Organizational structure

 Assam Police comes under direct control of Department of Home Affairs, Government of Assam.